djangulo/britecore_application/README.md

 ## My approach<a name="approach"></a>

+The way this solution would allow clients to define their own models, is by giving them the freedom to create fields as they would please.
+These fields, attached to a Risk description, would then trigger a new database table creation (not implemented).

+In this way, the models presented in the `risks/models.py` file would act as metadata tables, holding the data that would allow the system to connect to the actual database tables.

+Database table names would be defined by the insurer, as defined by the RiskType name.
+The insurer would be able to attach as many FieldTypes(to the RiskType object), as they would like, naming without restrictions, as they will only pertain to a particular risk.

 I decided to use Django with Django-REST-Framework, as it is an incredibly powerful tool for API creation.

 The tables were modeled rather straightforwardly (by Django standards), by creating a RiskType model, and a FieldType model, then relating the FieldType to the RiskType via a foreign key.
 They're arranged as follows: